marcomole00/sweng2-rp-mole/examples/considerations.md

 The labels are used by the redis-leader service to find the deployment and the corresponding pods.

-It is good practice to use a hierarchical system of labels in a cluster to make the architecture of the system explicit.
-In this case, just by reading the yaml file redis-leader-deployments one can guess various aspects such as:
+It's good practice to use a hierarchical system of labels in a cluster to make the architecture of the system explicit.
+ In this case, just by reading  the  file redis-leader-deployment.yaml one can guess various aspects such as:
 - app: redis -> the presence of the "app" tag implies that there are several different container images
-- role: leader -> the application,
-in this case redis, requires a differentiation of roles of the replicas.
+- role: leader -> the application, in this case redis, requires a differentiation of roles of the replicas.
 In this statement we are instantiating the leader.
 - tier:backend -> the system has several tiers, here we are declaring a backend element

 ### DeploymentSpec